kiwigrid/k8s-configmap-watcher/README.md

 # Archival Note

 ⚠️ This repo (and the corresponding container image) is unmaintained.
-Please use https://github.com/kiwigrid/k8s-sidecar instead which is a maintained drop-in-replacement.
+Please use https://github.com/kiwigrid/k8s-sidecar instead which is a maintained drop-in replacement.

 # What?